Welcome to American University Library's research guide for the study of business.

 Framing Your Research Question - Some Examples

 What are the top performing soft drink brands in France?

 This is an industry question.
 To answer it, we need objective performance data (external) that covers the last several years.
 The solution is to find an industry database that covers consumer markets in France.
 Try Euromonitor Passport.

-What are the names Alcoa's subsidiaries in Chile and what do their balance sheets look like for the last ten years?
+What are the names of Alcoa's subsidiaries in Chile and what do their balance sheets look like for the last ten years?

 Here we have questions about a company.
 Specifically, we want information about the corporation's structure and its financials (internal).
 Information on this level can occasionally be challenging to locate.
 One solution might be to look at Alcoa's annual report to see if it lists the Chilean subsidiaries, which can be found through our databases (try Mergent) or via the company's website.
 Another is to use a library database that provides information about corporate structure and affiliations.
-Try Corporate Affiliations or Uniworld Online.
+Try Hoovers or Uniworld Online.